 6 Self-care Tips and Resources for Healthcare Providers

-Today, we’re encouraging you to take some much-needed time for yourself.
+In honor of Self-Care Awareness Month, we're encouraging you to take some much-needed time for yourself.
 Although those of us who work in healthcare are trained to put our patients first, it’s important to also practice what we preach, which means looking out for your health, too.

 Here are 6 self-care tips for healthcare professionals, including a few contributed by ERC and Pathlight clinicians:

 Check in on yourself

 When is the last time you took a breath, found your center and paid attention to your physical, mental and emotional wellbeing?
 This can be a challenge for busy healthcare workers who simply have no time for themselves throughout the day.
 But it’s vital.

 During your next break or when you get home after a long day, sit in silence or with comforting music and look within.
 Take a few deep breaths and acknowledge how you’re feeling.

 This whitepaper by Dr .Ralph Carson explores the scientific benefits of a mindfulness practice, as well as offering concrete guidance and meditations that you can integrate into your own mental wellness routine.